technomancy/leiningen/doc/PROFILES.md

 ## Profile Metadata

-If you mark your profile with `^:leaky` metadata, then the profile will affect the generated pom and jar when active.
+If you mark your profile with `^:leaky` metadata, then the profile will not be stripped out when the pom and jar files are created.

 If you mark a profile with `^{:pom-scope :test}` metadata, then the profile's `:dependencies` will be added with a `test` scope in the generated pom and jar when active.
+The `:dev`, `:test`, and `:base` profiles have this set automatically.

 If you mark a profile with `^{:pom-scope :provided}` metadata, then the profile's `:dependencies` will be added with a `provided` scope in the generated pom and jar when active.
+The `:provided` profile has this set automatically.

 ## Merging